pietromenna/jekyll-cayman-theme/_posts/logging-left-hand-right-hand.markdown

 The right side, though, is a problem.

 Whether or not the left side gets processed, the right side does.
 The arguments for the formatting get processed.
-This isn't a big deal if it is basic primatives, such as:
+In the above examples, `some_str` isn't a big deal, but `str(list_of_objects)` could be.

+Basic primatives are not a problem:

 ```python
 logger.debug("I'm logging some dumb stuff like %d and %s", 1, 'a')